 - African Child Policy Forum issued a Call to Action: “Putting children at the centre of Africa’s prevention and response strategies to COVID-19”.
 Check here to lean more.

 - Save the Children: 1) developed a new child participation “Tracker” during Covid.
 The map highlights some of the efforts Save the Children’s offices and partners have taken to advance the right to be heard during Covid.
 You can access the map here.
 2) Published a guidance Coronavirus emergency appeal to protect children in the world’s most deprived areas from the effects of coronavirus.
 Check here to support this initiative.
 3) Released the results of its global survey on the impact of COVID-19 among over 25,000 children and adults.
 You can read the results here.
 4) Published two new reports: Protect a Generation: the impact of COVID-19 on children’s lives and Hidden Impact of COVID 19 on children’s rights, to find out about how the COVID-19 pandemic is impacting children’s health, nutrition, learning, well being, poverty and protection.
-New!
 5) Published a report entitled “A Foundation to End Child Poverty” which focuses on the lack of financial support awarded to children in the wake of the COVID-19 pandemic.
+6) Released a report entitled “Not Immune: Children in Conflict” that analyzes the ways in which COVID-19 has compounded the situation for children living in war zones, causing the suspension of immunisation programs in more than 60 countries.

 - Word Vision: 1) Published its COVID-19 Emergency Response Plan: Phase 2, available in English, French and Spanish.
 This phase 2 is an expansion of the initial one and aims to extend World Vision’s partnership with communities to prevent exposure to COVID-19 alongside with a focus on the secondary impacts which are putting as many as 30 million children’s lives in danger.
 Check also the publication on Secondary impacts threaten more children’s lives than disease itself.
 2) Based on data collected through its response and interventions, World Vision has also published some relevant materials:

-3) World Vision has released two additional publications in its COVID-19 Aftershocks series:
+3) Released two additional publications in its COVID-19 Aftershocks series:

 For more information on World Vision’s resources and responses to COVID-19, check here.